imPratyoosh/awesome-for-morphe/README.md

 > [!TIP]
 > 🔔 Click the 👁️ **`Watch`** button for email notifications, or ⭐ **`Star`** to get updates on new apps and patch sources in your GitHub feed.
-> 📌 To follow specific patches, please visit the corresponding repositories.
 > 💡 Do not be afraid to [open an issue](https://github.com/nvbangg/awesome-for-morphe/issues/new) if you have any suggestions.
+> 📦 Website source code is on the [`gh-pages`](https://github.com/nvbangg/awesome-for-morphe/tree/gh-pages) branch.

 <div align="center">
 <picture>